-These Irish songs span Ireland’s history from heading out to America during the Gold Rush, the Great Hunger, entering the United States through Ellis Island to the last “brain drain” from Ireland during the 1980s when so many left home, these songs tell the tales of the Irish emigrants.
+These Irish songs span Ireland’s history from heading out to America during the Gold Rush, the Great Hunger, entering the United States through Ellis Island to the last “brain drain” from Ireland during the 1980s, when so many left their home, these songs tell the tales of the Irish emigrants.

 Here are ten of the most famous and best remembered.

 1. “Fields of Athenry” - Paddy Reilly